norman-ml/norman_sdk/README.md

 ## 3. Run your first model
 With the Norman SDK, running a model is straightforward.
 You select a model from our [Model Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.

 Norman makes a distinction between deploying a model and invoking it.
-We call their configuration classes, respectively, the Model config and the Invocation config.
+We call their configuration classes, respectively, the Model configuration and the Invocation configuration.